ebook: The Kingdom strikes back -- Signs of the Messiah at work

 Disease prevention is an important aspect of community health.
 A chief thrust for public health agencies is inoculation against preventable killers and crippling diseases like polio, tetanus, diphtheria, and whooping cough.
 Immunizing people plays a key role in our medical ministry in Haiti.

-Recently the Haitian government's Health Ministry held a Polio Prevention Day, aimed at immunizing as many Haitian children as possible.
+Recently, the Haitian government's Health Ministry held a Polio Prevention Day aimed at immunizing as many Haitian children as possible.
 Our clinic on the Bible College campus helped give those immunizations.
 Coincidentally, that day came during the Caribbean Regional Council meeting.
 Nazarene leaders from all over the Caribbean flew into Port-au-Prince.
 They met on the campus of Haiti Nazarene Bible College.
-Together they shared testimonies, looked at their shortcomings, and made plans for future outreach efforts in the Caribbean.
+Together, they shared testimonies, looked at their shortcomings, and made plans for future outreach efforts in the Caribbean.

 On one day of that conference, Nazarene doctors and nurses immunized 200 boys and girls against one of childhood's crippling diseases.
 That happened on a corner of the same campus where the conference was being held.
 Two signs of the Kingdom appeared together: disease being driven out of the bodies of people and reports of evangelistic successes in preaching the gospel to the poor!

-Not long ago World Vision joined us in a health care project on the island of La Gonave.
+Not long ago World Vision joined us in a healthcare project on the island of La Gonave.
 That island is one of the more disadvantaged areas of Haiti.
 Most of the 35 Nazarene churches on that small island run an elementary school as part of their ministry.

 One of the things World Vision helped us do was give a physical checkup to all Nazarene schoolchildren on La Gonave.
-We have a dream that one day every Nazarene school-child in Haiti will get a physical checkup during the school year.
-With approval of the new health agent program, we believe that this dream can become a reality.
+We have a dream that one day, every Nazarene school-child in Haiti will get a physical checkup during the school year.
+With the approval of the new health agent program, we believe that this dream can become a reality.

 Medical teams

-One summer a group of nursing students from Olivet Nazarene University planned to visit Haiti.
+One summer, a group of nursing students from Olivet Nazarene University planned to visit Haiti.
 They were going to help us open five new rural clinics.
 Unfortunately, some political tumult thwarted their plans.
 A few weeks later, however, things had calmed down enough for a group of nurses from Tennessee to come.
 We do not have as many medical teams visiting Haiti as we do construction groups.
 Still, there are medical people taking a "bus driver's holiday" to spend their vacation using their medical skills for free in Jesus' name.

-The Lord also uses people without special medical trainingto heal the ravages of sickness and disease.
+The Lord also uses people without special medical training to heal the ravages of sickness and disease.
 A group from Dallas saw some real miracles of healing during a evangelistic campaign in Port-de-Paix.

 A Nazarene Mission Team from Jacksonville, FL, brought God's healing touch to Haiti.
 This team from the University Boulevard Church of the Nazarene came to build a prefabricated metal chapel in an isolated area in the northwest corner of Haiti.
 That village where they built the church, St. Matin, is at the end of the worst road I've ever traveled.
 Missionary Bill Dawson compared it to spending four hours driving up and down the steps of the U.S. Capitol building.

 Like most Nazarene Mission Team projects, preparations got underway for the project long before the team ever arrived.
 It looked as if Satan was trying to use mechanical problems to prevent the construction.
-Every trip we made to St. Matin was plagued by more than the usual number of flat tires.
+Every trip to St. Matin was plagued by more than the usual number of flat tires.
 In one of the trips to ferry materials to the job site, a pickup broke down.
 The jeep towing that pickup for the return trip over the mountains burned up its clutch.
-Then, as the Jacksonville Nazarenes left Port-au-Prince headed north, our large truck threw a crankshaft rod through the side of the engine block.
+Then, as the Jacksonville Nazarenes left Port-au-Prince and headed north, our large truck threw a crankshaft rod through the side of the engine block.
 We were forced to rent another truck to carry the team and materials.
-On and on the list of problems grew.
+On and on, the list of problems grew.

 In spite of all those obstacles, the team made it to the village.
 During the week there, the pastor of the Florida church, Rev. R. E. Zollinhoffer, did not do much construction work.
 Instead, he found himself running a first-aid clinic.